rahul-singh-au9/open-library-explorer/README.md

 * **Frontend:**
     * "Load More" functionality prevents a large initial data load, improving perceived performance.
     * Code splitting (default with Vite) helps reduce initial bundle size.
-    * Memoization (e.g., `React.memo`, `useCallback`) can be used for optimizing component re-renders if performance bottlenecks are identified, but are not heavily used in this skeleton to keep it simpler.
+    * Memoization (e.g., `React.memo`, `useCallback`) can be used for optimizing component re-renders if performance bottlenecks are identified, but are not heavily used in this skeleton to keep it simpler

-## Optional Enhancements (Ideas for Future)

-* Implement debounced search functionality.
-* Add sorting options (by title, year, author).
-* Use skeleton loaders for a better loading UX.
-* Implement actual infinite scroll.
-* User authentication and user-specific lists (beyond scope).
-* More advanced filtering combinations.
-* Host the application (e.g., Vercel for frontend, Railway/Render for backend).

 ---